en3sis/project-skeleton/readme.md

 ```
 ~ grunt dist
 ```
-This will generate content inside dist/ with inline HTML/CSS and Autoprefixer.
+This will generate content inside dist/ coping the js and img folders from src/, inline HTML/CSS and Autoprefixer.

 ## Grunt taks ##